Ankith-Vennelakanti/Weather-API/README.md

 ### Train the Model
 The model is trained using  the LightGBM (light gradient-boosting machine) model.
 It takes x inputs and gives y outputs.
 The three inputs are a,b,c, and the outputs are m,n.

 ### Save the Model
-The model is saved in mlflow
+The model is saved as versions in mlflow

 ### Hyper Parameter Tuning
 The model has three hyperparameters namely learning_rate, num_leaves, max_depth.
-We use MLFLOW for checking models with different hyperparameter values.
+We use MLFLOW to check the model with different hyper parameter values.

 ### Model Analysis

 ### Model Efficacy Report and Visuals